GaloisInc/saw-script/doc/manual/manual.md

   (Prelude.bvNat 8 51)
 ~~~~

 For the moment, it's not important to understand what this output means.
-We show
-it simply to clarify that `Term` values have their own internal
+We show it simply to clarify that `Term` values have their own internal
 structure that goes beyond what exists in SAWScript.
-The text
+The internal
+representation of `Term` values is in a language called SAWCore.
+The
+full sematics of SAWCore are beyond the scope of this document.

-constructed by `print_term` can be accessed programmatically, instead of
+The text constructed by `print_term` can also be accessed
-printing it to the screen, using the `show_term` function, which returns
+programmatically, instead of printing it to the screen, using the
-a `String`.
-The `show_term` function is not a command, so it executes
+`show_term` function, which returns a `String`.
+The `show_term` function
-directly and does not need `<-` to bind its result.
-Therefore, the
+is not a command, so it executes directly and does not need `<-` to bind
-following will have the same result as the `print_term` command above:
+its result.
+Therefore, the following will have the same result as the
+`print_term` command above:

 ~~~~
 sawscript> let s = show_term t